 - Assess pyrexia, dyspnoea, shock.

-- Does the patient lie still (acute abdomen) or writhe around (colic)?
+- Note whether the patient lies still (acute abdomen) or writhes around (colic).

-- Note temperature; assess the pulse (rate and quality etc.) and BP.
+- Note temperature; assess the pulse (rate and quality, etc) and blood pressure.

-- Respiratory system examination (see separate article Respiratory System History and Examination).
+- Respiratory system examination (see the separate Respiratory System History and Examination article).